vgteam/libbdsg/PYBIND_README.md

 #### How to Update Bindings

-The included script `make_and_run_binder.py` will automatically download and build Binder (if this has not already been done) and run binder on libbdsg, placing the output .cpp files in cmake_bindings.  *Note: building Binder is very slow.*
+The included script `make_and_run_binder.py` will automatically download and build Binder (if this has not already been done) and run binder on libbdsg, placing the output .cpp files in cmake_bindings.  *Note: Binder will require up to ~2.6 Gb of free disk space, and takes some time to compile.*

-This script has two dependencies: `gitpython` is needed to clone the repo and `ninja` is needed to build binder.
+Before running this script, it is required to have run cmake and make to populate the dependency source files.
+Additionally, this script has two dependencies: `gitpython` is needed to clone the repo and `ninja` is needed to build binder.
 These can be installed with:

 ```
 pip3 install gitpython